cyb3rgh05t/posterizarr/docs/configuration.md

     - `PreferredTCLanguageOrder`: Specify language preferences for TCs.
 Default is `PleaseFillMe` ( It will take your poster lang order / `xx` is Textless).
 Example configurations can be found in the config file.
 2-digit language codes can be found here: [ISO 3166-1 Lang Codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

         - If you set it to `xx` you tell the script it should only search for textless, posters with text will be skipped.
+    - `LogoLanguageOrder`: Specify language preferences for Logos.
+Default is `en,de`.
+Example configurations can be found in the config file.
+2-digit language codes can be found here: [ISO 3166-1 Lang Codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

     #### PlexPart